Abhishek637Saraswat/Web_Scrapping_codes/README.md

-This file can extract all stack data for one day.
+# Web_Scrapping_codes
+This repo belongs to web scrapping code of different websites for data extractio.